cowen314/ERP/README.md

 ## Build Instructions

-These instuctions were written specifically for an Ubuntu machine, but the process should be similar on other platforms.
+These instuctions were written specifically for an Linux (CentOS7) machine, but the process should be similar on other platforms.

 1. Download and install git
-    1. `apt install git`
+    1. `yum install git`
 1. Download and install CMake
-    1. `apt install cmake`
+    1. `yum install cmake`
 1. Download, configure, and build VTK
     1. [Download the VTK source code](https://vtk.org/download/)
     1. Run `cmake -S vtk-src -B vtk-bin` to configure VTK (where `vtk-src` is the directory that downloaded VTK source code was placed in, and `vtk-bin` is an arbitrary directory to place VTK makefiles and binaries in)